hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 #### gProfiler in R

 While the web interface for gProfiler is a bit more intuitive to understand, we don't actually need to leave R to run gProfiler.

+Go to RStudio and click on the File menu and select 'Open project ...'

+Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file.

 ```
 ### Functional analysis of MOV10 Overexpression using gProfileR (some of these are defaults; check help pages)